noteeeeee/cryptomus-toolkit/README.md

 ## Contributing

-We welcome contributions to the Cryptomus SDK.
-If you find a bug or have an enhancement in mind, please submit an issue or create a pull request on [GitHub](https://github.com/noteeeeee/cryptomus-sdk).
+We welcome contributions to the Cryptomus Toolkit.
+If you find a bug or have an enhancement in mind, please submit an issue or create a pull request on [GitHub](https://github.com/noteeeeee/cryptomus-toolkit).

 ## License